-- 1. In line with the provisions in Article 3.7, students have the possibility to choose to go abroad for a semester as part of the programme. - The International Relations Office (IRO) of SBE is in charge of organising the exchange, and maintaining the partner relations and agreements.
+- 1. In line with the provisions in Article 3.7, students have the possibility to choose to go abroad for a semester as part of the programme. - 2.
+The maximum overall study load of the courses as referred to in paragraph 1 is 30 ECTS credits. - 3.
+The duration of the study abroad cannot be extended beyond 1 semester. - 4.
+The International Relations Office (IRO) of SBE is in charge of organising the exchange, and maintaining the partner relations and agreements.
 The International Relations Office reserves the right to make exceptions to the provisions related to the study abroad.